What is a Small Amount of Marijuana in a Motor Vehicle in Minnesota?

 Prosecutors can charge first-timers with less than 0.25 grams with a gross misdemeanor.

 More on that here: Less Than One-Quarter Gram Possession Gross Misdemeanor.

-Other: More than 42.5 grams of plant-form marijuana is a felony to possess in Minnesota.
-Sale of any amount is a felony.
+Other: And more than 42.5 grams of plant-form marijuana is a felony to possess in Minnesota.
+And sale of any amount is a felony.
 More on other Minnesota marijuana crimes.

 How can I keep my record clean?

 First, marijuana in a motor vehicle is a misdemeanor crime.
-That means if convicted, the defendant has a criminal record.
+And that means if convicted, the defendant has a criminal record.
 Avoiding a criminal record is valuable.
 Background checks related to employment, housing, gun rights and more, reveal criminal convictions and cause unwelcome consequences.

 Second, any drug crime related language on your public record is damaging.
-Words like “marijuana” and “drug paraphernalia” have consequences.
-We want to keep those away, to protect your name, future employment opportunities and more.
+So, words like “marijuana” and “drug paraphernalia” have consequences.
+And we want to keep those away, to protect your name, future employment opportunities and more.

 The desired outcome for most people accused of this crime is to prevent a public record of a marijuana conviction.